Civic and Community Roots

 A large, detailed neighborhood map of the Summit Lake area printed on slightly textured matte paper, spread across a dark wooden community table.
 The map highlights streets, parks, and the lakeshore in rich, natural colors, with clear labels for historic Black neighborhoods and civic landmarks.
 Soft, indirect daylight from a nearby window washes over the map, creating gentle shadows at the paper’s curled edges.
 A polished metal fountain pen rests near a marked “Summit Lake” label, and a slim leather-bound notebook lies partly open in the background.
 Photographic realism, shot from a slightly elevated angle with sharp focus throughout, conveying a professional, organized, and hopeful atmosphere centered on local civic engagement and place-based identity.

-Join neighbors in Summit Lake for a forum on civic leadership, voting rights, and strengthening Black home ownership in Akron.
+Join neighbors in Summit Lake for book Reading Circles and public forums on civic leadership, voting rights, and strengthening Black homeownership in Akron.

 Celebrate Great Migration legacies with oral histories, youth performances, and resource tables on education, jobs, small-business support, and community development support.